 Accordingly, for legal and safety reasons, although mailing standards for hazardous materials in this publication closely adhere to 49 CFR, the standards also include many additional limitations and prohibitions and often are more restrictive than the requirements of other commercial carriers.
 For example, 49 CFR allows commercial shippers to send flammable materials by air, but the Postal Service prohibits the mailing of all flammable materials via air transportation.

-The USPS standards generally limit the mailing of hazardous materials to ORM-D (permitted for surface transportation only until January 1, 2021), and consumer commodity or mailable limited quantity materials as defined in 332-336 that meet USPS quantity limitations and packaging requirements.
+Postal Service standards generally limit the mailing of hazardous materials to Limited Quantity surface materials or Limited Quantity air materials as defined in 332 through 336, that meet USPS quantity limitations and packaging requirements.
 This allowance is limited to the following:

 - Toy propellant devices and safety fuses in Division 1.4S, as permitted in 341.22.